 Here is your one-stop shop for space launches with our August launch schedule 2021.
-This month sees at least 44 satellites launched and 2 launches to space stations and 72 satellites launched.
+This month sees at least 44 satellites launched and 2 launches to space stations.
 Read on to find out more!

 Launches to Space Stations

-- 1st NG-16 : The 17th Cygnus cargo freighter is launched aboard a Northrop Grumman Antares rocket to the International Space Station.
-Known as NG-16, it will launch from Wallops Island, Virginia.
+- LAUNCH SUCCESS 10th NG-16 : The 17th Cygnus cargo freighter is launched aboard a Northrop Grumman Antares rocket to the International Space Station.
+Known as NG-16, it will launch from Wallops Island, Virginia at 22:56 BST.
 Delayed from July and August 1st.

 - LAUNCH SUCCESS 29th SpaceX CRS 23 : The 3rd cargo resupply mission by the SpaceX Dragon 2 spacecraft will launch to the International Space Station aboard a SpaceX Falcon 9 rocket from the Kennedy Space Center, Florida at about 08:14 BST.
 This is SpaceX’s 23rd mission under its Commercial Resupply Services contract with NASA.
 Delayed from August 18th.
 Scrubbed on August 27th due to bad weather.